deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 ## Systems and States

-At a more abstract level, where words mean almost anything at all, a system is a set of things connected together.
-You might say it's a set of states, where each state is a condition of the system.
+At a more abstract level, where words mean almost anything at all, a system is a set of things connected together (you might even call it a [graph](./graphdata)).
+It's a set of states, where each state is a condition of the system.
 But what are states?

 * Cities on a map are "states".
 A road trip strings them together in transitions.
 The map represents the system.
 * Words in a language are states.
 A sentence is just a series of transitions from word to word.